Comment thread maker

 No. A more credible thread usually mixes agreement, questions, and thoughtful nuance instead of only glowing praise.

-Should I export LinkedIn comments as PNG or MP4?
+Should I export LinkedIn comments as screenshots or videos?

 Use PNG for screenshots, decks, and static proof sections.
-Use MP4 when the pacing of the comment thread matters inside a video or walkthrough.
+Use video when the pacing of the comment thread matters inside a video or walkthrough.

 Ready in under 2 minutes